 Get A Kit, Make A Plan, Be Informed, Get Involved

-The CSU Channel Islands Police and Parking Services will be hosting a Personal Preparedness Forum on September 29th, from 11AM to 1PM in front of the Student Union building.
+The CSU Channel Islands Police and Parking Services will be hosting a Personal Preparedness Forum in September of each year.
 Students, Faculty, Staff and University Glen residents are encouraged to visit the event.
 Preparedness professionals including the American Red Cross,CI Police, Ventura County Fire Authority, and others will be on hand to provide information on making an emergency plan.

 Being prepared for emergencies is crucial at home, school, work and in your community.

 Disaster can strike quickly and without warning.
 It can force you to evacuate your neighborhood, workplace or school.It could also confine you to your home.
 What would you do if basic services – water, gas, electricity or telephones – were cut off?
 Local officials and relief workers will be on the scene after a disaster, but they cannot reach everyone right away.
 The best way to make you and your family safer is to be prepared before disaster strikes.
 We encourage you to: Get a Kit, Make a Plan, Be Informed, Get Involved.

 For more information please contact the CSU Channel Islands Public Safety Emergency Operation Manager Maggie Tougas at 805-437-3765 or email her at email@example.com

 - U.S. Geological Survey Earthquake Hazards Program resources